xufengduan/MacBehaviour/README.md

 Design <- experimentDesign(ExperimentItem, session = 1, randomItem = FALSE)
 ```
 5. Configures model parameters.
+You can find more parameters <a href = "https://platform.openai.com/docs/api-reference/chat/create">here</a>.
 ```R
 gptConfig <- preCheck( data = Design, systemPrompt = "You are a participant in a psychology experiment.", max_tokens = 500)
 ```